nuxt/website-v2/content/en/guides/directory-structure/content.md

 </base-alert>

-### Powerful QueryBuilder API (MongoDB like)
+### Powerful query builder API (MongoDB-like)

-The content module comes with a powerful QueryBuilder API similar to MongoDB which allows you to easily see the JSON of each directory at `http://localhost:3000/_content/`.
+The content module comes with a powerful query builder API similar to MongoDB which allows you to easily see the JSON of each directory at `http://localhost:3000/_content/`.
 The endpoint is accessible on GET and POST request, so you can use query params.

 `http://localhost:3000/_content/articles?only=title&only=description&limit=10`